 The cybersecurity exemption in section 60 requires that notification would likely have a detrimental impact on these measures.
 There is no specific threshold or degree to which an agency’s cybersecurity must be negatively affected to trigger section 60, however the effect must be non-trivial.

-The Information Commissioner recommends that departments, Ministers, statutory bodies and other State government agencies should consider seeking advice from the Queensland Government Cybersecurity Unit when contemplating use of this exemption.
+The Information Commissioner recommends that departments, Ministers, statutory bodies and other State government agencies consider seeking advice from the Queensland Government Cybersecurity Unit when contemplating use of this exemption.
 Local government, universities, and other non-State agencies should consult with their internal or external cybersecurity specialists.

 Circumstances where notification would likely compromise or worsen an agency’s cybersecurity or lead to further data breaches could include:

-When deciding whether to rely on section 60, agencies should consider whether there are options available to notify affected individuals without increasing risk to the agency.
+When deciding whether to rely on section 60, agencies should consider whether there are options available to notify affected individuals without increasing the risk to the agency.
 It may be possible to comply with the notification obligations without revealing specific details of how the breach occurred, or the actions the agency is conducting to contain or mitigate the impact of the breach.
 For example, a notification could include a high-level statement that the breach occurred due to a cyberattack on agency systems, without providing detailed information on the methods used or the vulnerabilities exploited.

 If an agency takes this approach, it may be appropriate to advise individuals that further information will be provided as investigation and remedial action is undertaken by the agency.